Best Gear For Great Lakes River Salmon

 Pflueger President Spinning Reel

-Best Economy Reel – A very popular and well-rated reel that can still handle great lakes salmon at a good price.
+Best Economy Reel – A very popular and well-rated reel that can still handle Great Lakes salmon at a good price.
 This reel comes in under $100 at some retailers.

 For smaller rivers the